nol13/fuzzball.js/README.md

         100
 ```

-If your strings contain astral symbols/code points beyond BMP, set astral to true.
-It won't fail if you don't set this, but those symbols will be treated as multiple characters.
-This will impact performance as well, but not nearly as much as useCollator does.
+If your strings contain astral symbols/code points beyond the basic multilingual plane (BMP), set astral to true.
+It won't outright fail if you don't set astral to true, but those symbols will be treated as multiple characters so the ratio will be off a bit. (uses charCodeAt() vs. codePointAt() internally) This will have a slight impact on performance, which is why is off by default, but not as much as useCollator.

 ```js
 var options = {full_process: false, astral: true};